RichardAth/Projects/BigIntCalculator/readme.txt

  Use DA's web page.
  Advantage:     ready to use, no installation, possibility to split calculation over
                 several processors, possible to use any previously known factors.
- Disadvantage:  some bugs in calculator.
-No way to interface to other programs
+ Disadvantage:  No way to interface to other programs.

  Use Msieve directly
  Advantage:	     It's faster.
 For a 94 digit Mersenne number 2^311-1 it took